Markham property owner built a backyard ice rink. The City says it has to go

 “Owner ignored City requests (notices) to halt work numerous times.”

-Liu went on to say Ross was attempting to install a canopy over the rink but was stopped due to Building Department and Fire Department intervention in January 2021.
+Liu went on to say Ross was attempting to install a canopy over the rink but was stopped in January 2021 due to the building and fire departments’ intervention.

 “The City of Markham took legal action after numerous failed attempts to halt changes to the property.”

 The case then ended up in the courts.
-Ross chose not to seek a lawyer for his first court case where he was unsuccessful but did seek counsel when he challenged the decision under the Charter of Rights of Freedoms.
-That case was dismissed by the Court of Appeal.
+Ross chose not to seek a lawyer for his first court case, which he was unsuccessful in, but he did seek counsel when he challenged the decision under the Charter of Rights of Freedoms.
+The Court of Appeal dismissed that case.

 On Dec.
 6, 2022, the Ontario Superior Court Judge, who sided with the city, ruled Ross failed to follow the proper steps when building the rink.